-In compliance with the Dodd-Frank Act, we included non-binding, advisory stockholder votes in our 2011 proxy statement to approve the compensation paid to our named executive officers in 2010 (referred to as a "say-on-pay" vote) and to determine the frequency of future say-on-pay votes.
+In compliance with the Dodd-Frank Act, we included a non-binding, advisory stockholder vote in our 2012 proxy statement to approve the compensation paid to our named executive officers in 2011 (referred to as a "say-on-pay" vote).

-The say-on-pay proposal was approved by approximately 99% of the votes cast at our 2011 annual meeting of stockholders.
+The say-on-pay proposal was approved by approximately 99% of the votes cast at our 2012 annual meeting of stockholders.
 The Compensation Committee views this result as confirmation that our compensation program, including our emphasis on pay-for-performance, is structured and designed to achieve our stated goals.
-We will continue to emphasize pay-for-performance alignment, and our compensation program for the named executive officers reflects this philosophy.
+We will continue to emphasize pay-forperformance alignment, and our compensation program for the named executive officers reflects this philosophy.

-Because our stockholders expressed a preference for an annual say-on-pay vote, at the 2012 Annual Meeting you have the opportunity to vote on a non-binding, advisory basis, to approve the compensation paid to our named executive officers in 2011.
+Because our stockholders expressed a preference for an annual say-on-pay vote, at the 2013 Annual Meeting you have the opportunity to vote on a non-binding, advisory basis, to approve the compensation paid to our named executive officers in 2012.